divisionbyz0rro/Infiniscryption/P03KayceeRun/README.md

 The pixel/GBC card arts used in the starer decks screen are taken from the [Act II Recreated](https://inscryption.thunderstore.io/package/Sire/RecreatedAct2Cards/) Mod, with art by SyntaxEvasion.

+Art for the following cards were made by Makako
+- Mrs. Bomb
+- Plasma Jimmy
+- Steel Mice
+- Gamblo Bot
+- Thick Droid
+- Steam Bot

+Art for the following cards were made by Nevernamed
+- Curve Hopper

 ## Requirements

 - [BepInEx](https://inscryption.thunderstore.io/package/BepInEx/BepInExPack_Inscryption/)